Jeh3no/Godot-Plush-Character-Controller-Fork/readme.md

 # **General**

+This asset is a heavely modified fork of Gtibo's Godot-Plush-Character project (https://github.com/gtibo/Godot-Plush-Character).

-This asset provides a simple, fully commented, finite state machine based controller, camera, as well as a properties HUD.
+It provides a simple, fully commented, finite state machine based controller, camera, as well as a properties HUD.

 A test map is provided to test the controller.